-Kamaka HB-2D Ohta-San Model Concert Ukulele with Case
+Kamaka HB-2D Ohta-San Model Concert Ukulele

 To help insure the future availability of certain materials used in the construction of this instrument, additional fees and/or documentation may be required when shipping this item outside of the USA.
 This is due to the CITES treaty, which regulates international trade of certain materials like rosewood, abalone, and pearl.

 If you purchase this item to be shipped outside of the USA, we'll determine whether the regulations apply to your order, and will contact you with more information if necessary."

 - Bell shaped concert body

 - Highly figured solid Koa top back & sides

 - Pearl Kamaka logo in headstock

 - Dot position markers

 - Semi-gloss finish